FAQ

 What runtime requirements do I need for first run?

-For the minimum llmwiki-serve path, install Git, uv, and Python >=3.11. uv can install and manage the Python version on supported platforms.
+For the minimum llmwiki-serve path, install uv and Python >=3.11. uv can install and manage the Python version on supported platforms.
+Git is needed only for optional source checkouts or contribution workflows.

-For optional JavaScript repositories, install Node.js >=22.12 with npm >=10. llmwiki-agent-bridge also expects an externally managed OpenAI-compatible chat completions runtime when you want real synthesis. llmwiki-chat starts only a browser client; it does not start llmwiki-serve or a production Agent Runtime.
+For optional JavaScript packages, install Node.js >=22.12 with npm >=10. llmwiki-agent-bridge also expects an externally managed OpenAI-compatible chat completions runtime when you want real synthesis. llmwiki-chat starts only a browser client when its static package artifact is hosted; it does not start llmwiki-serve or a production Agent Runtime.

 Can I install the packages instead of cloning?